edson-acordi/4bit-microcomputer/README.md

 The project is in the final testing stage.
 This project was developed mainly for educational purposes.
-It is a fully open-source hardware and software project.
+It is a fully open-source hardware and software project that can be built at home.
+Only the printed circuit board (PCB) needs to be sent to be produced by some company.
 Soon, the project files will be here!

 **Main Features**:
 - 2k x 16 ROM (up to 4k)